Sentaroh/SMBSync2/help/SMBSync2_Help_EN_task.md

 ### Use new filter version 2

-After enabling it, you can use the new filter. **It may behave differently from the old filter, so please test it thoroughly before using it.**
+After enabling it, you can use the new filter. <span style="color: red; "><u>It may behave differently from the old filter, so please test it thoroughly before using it.</u></span>

 ### Remove directories and files excluded by the filters